The Critical Phases of a Software Project

 DragonPoint’s software development methodology includes these steps, each performed by the right team member(s) for the job.

-Requirements: Define the requirements in writing and with pictures that show you what system pages will look like.
+Before coding, define the requirements in writing and with pictures that show you what system pages will look like.

 Who: Requirements Analyst and/or Project Manager (PM) working with the client PM and subject matter experts